• Home

 Most commercial robberies occur in less than a minute and without physical violence or injury to the employees.
 In this case, the robbers took the time to relocate, bind, and gag all seven employees before killing them, execution-style.

 To murder all the witnesses is not an original idea but still is a rare occurrence.
-It has happened before where a former employee has killed everyone to conceal his identity following a robbery.
+It has happened before that a former employee has killed everyone to conceal his identity following a robbery.
 But why not wear a disguise?

 To plan such a grisly crime, the robber must have believed that a large amount of cash was available and therefore was somehow worth the risk of being identified.
 We know now that the robbery loss was less than $2,400.
 That’s not a huge amount of cash for an urban Wendy’s restaurant if the robbers accessed the safe.

 However, you can’t always analyze street logic and the desperation of an armed robbery scenario.
 We don’t know how desperate or sober the robbers were at the time.
-A robbery of $2,400 could buy a lot of drugs on the street or supply emergency traveling money.

 Workplace Violence Robbery: How to Prevent It?

-• Did this restaurant operate at risk by not having adequate security systems and procedures?
+- Did this restaurant operate at risk by not having adequate security systems and procedures?

-• Could it be that the restaurant had already made a bank deposit unbeknownst to the robbers or did the restaurant improve their cash handling procedures since the time they employed the robber?
+- Could it be that the restaurant had already made a bank deposit unbeknownst to the robbers or did the restaurant improve their cash handling procedures since the time they employed the robber?

-• Did the restaurant manager either refuse or could not open the safe and was killed for it?
+- Did the restaurant manager either refuse or could not open the safe and was killed for it?

-• Sometimes combination dial safes are impossible to open under duress.
+- Sometimes combination dial safes are impossible to open under duress.

-• Were the subsequent murders committed to cover up the murder of the manager?
+- Were the subsequent murders committed to cover up the murder of the manager?

 I’m not going to second-guess what could or should have been done to prevent this crime until all the facts become known.
 The whole truth about what security systems and procedures existed at this